shacyc/shacyc.github.io/Quasar_VueJs_Vuex_Firebase.md

 An object contains component's methods

 ###### computed
-- Any complex logic, you should use a **computed property**
+- Any **complex logic**, you should use a computed property
-- Computed properties are cached based on their reactive dependencies
+- Computed properties are **cached based on their reactive dependencies**, so, it has better performance than binding with methods

 ```html
 <p v-model="revesedMessage"></p>